 Amount of standard meal allowance.
 The standard meal allowance is the federal M&IE rate.
-For travel from January 1-September 30, 2021, the rate for most small localities in the United States is \$55 per day and from October 1-December 31, 2021, is \$59 per day.
+For travel between January 1, 2018, and September 30, 2018, the rate for most localities in the United States is \$51 a day.
+For travel between October 1, 2018, and December 31, 2018, the rate for most localities in the United States is \$60 a day.

-Most major cities and many other localities in the United States are designated as high-cost areas, qualifying for higher standard meal allowances.
+Most major cities and many other localities in the United States are designated as high-cost areas, gualifying for higher standard meal allowances.

-You can find this information (organized by state) at GSA.gov/travel/planbook/per-diem-rates.
+You can find this information (organized by state) at GSA.gov/Perdiem.
 Enter a zip code or select a city and state for the per diem rates for the current fiscal year.
 Per diem rates for prior fiscal years are available by using the drop-down menu.